JoeKnittel/joeknittel.github.io/_posts/2021-07-07-AI-in-Actuarial-Science-Part-I-Overview-and-Common-Approaches.md

 We briefly touched on the idea that was introduced in the early years of AI, the concept of “artificial neurons.”
 Researchers thought that if they could construct a model whose structure mirrors that of the human brain, it could be as good at—if not better than—people at making predictions.

-The generalized model, at its core, is rather simple (it’s just a bunch of interwoven GLMs), but the sheer architectural complexity (the figure below contains three layers, whereas fifty or more layers wouldn’t be uncommon in a real-world deep learning model) often leads to computational difficulties.
+The model, at its core, is rather simple (it’s just a bunch of interwoven GLMs), but in many cases the sheer architectural complexity—the figure below contains three layers, whereas fifty or more layers wouldn’t be uncommon in a real-world deep learning model—often leads to computational difficulties.

 *Example*: